CJBiohacker/Carlos-Junior-Minirutter/README.en-US.md

 # Mini-Rutter-with-Shopify

 Developed for a Technical Take-home Assignment from Rutter's job position of Software Engineer (Remote, Brazil).
-This project is a backend service responsible to fetch the products and orders from simulated Rutter shopify platform and saved it in a database of my choice (NoSQL Firetore Database) following these [requirements](https://rutterapi.notion.site/Public-Technical-Takehome-Question-aff80c5fa340451f99627d4f3ddab767).
+This project is a backend service responsible to fetch the products and orders from simulated Rutter shopify platform and save it in a database of my choice (NoSQL Firetore Database) following these [requirements](https://rutterapi.notion.site/Public-Technical-Takehome-Question-aff80c5fa340451f99627d4f3ddab767).

 # Technologies